hotwired-laravel/turbo-laravel/README.md

 }
 ```

-This will apply the same conventions mentioned for the model events, and it will also dispatch the broadcasting to background automatically for you.
+This will apply the same conventions mentioned for the model events, and doing it this way will automatically dispatch the broadcasting in background, using queued jobs.

-To listen for the events, we ship with a custom HTML tag `<turbo-echo-stream-source>` that you can add to any page.
-This tag will connect to the channel you provide to it and will start receiving streams over WebSockets and applying them to the page.
-When you leave the page, it will also leave the socket.
+To listen for the events, we ship with a custom HTML tag `<turbo-echo-stream-source>` that you can add to any page you want to receive broadcasts.
+This tag will connect to the `channel` attribute you provide to it and will start receiving Turbo Streams messages over WebSockets and applying them to the page.
+When you leave the page, it will also leave the channel.
 Here's an example of how you can use it:

 ```html
 <turbo-echo-stream-source